Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Default Incident Priority:** Marks this priority as the default if the reporter does not specify.

-**Page Commander:** Ensures that the incident commander is paged for all incidents with this priority (if configured paging service and plugin allows)
+**Page Commander:** Ensures that the incident commander is paged for all incidents with this priority (if configured paging service and plugin allows).

 ## Plugins